isif00/Certificates-generator/Readme.md

 ## requirements :
     there is some requirements that u need to install, u can do that simply by running `pip install -r requirements.txt`

-## Important note:
-    I am using `touch` to create fiels cause I'm using a unix based system, if u have another os, feel free to open a PR